Minimal amount of energy required to produce any sensation, 50 percent of the time.

-Just Noticeable Difference (JND); the smallest change in stimulation that you can detect 50% of the time; differs from one person to the other (and from moment to moment); tells us the flexibility of sensory systems
+Just Noticeable Difference (JND); the smallest change in stimulation that you can detect 50% of the time; differs from one person to the other and from moment to moment.

-the color part of the eye; made of muscle that contracts/relaxes to control the size of the people allowing light to enter the eye
+The color part of the eye; made of muscle that contracts/relaxes to control the size of the pupil allowing light to enter the eye.

-transparent part of the eye behind the iris; focuses light on the retina (accommodation); change shape to focus on objects;-if object is closed, muscles attach to the land contract to make lens around,-if object is far away, the muscles pull to flatten the lens
+Transparent part of the eye behind the iris; focuses light on the retina (accommodation); changes shape to focus on objects.

 signal detection theory

-States that circumstances, experiences, expectations affect our thresholds
+States that circumstances, experiences, expectations and motivation level affect our thresholds.

 Diminished sensitivity as a consequence of constant stimulation.